-Join David Rivers for an in-depth discussion in this video Creating visual interest with themes, part of Up and Running with Captivate 7.
+Join David Rivers for an in-depth discussion in this video Creating visual interest with themes, part of Learning Captivate 7.

 One aspect of any good E-Learning project is that it be visually interesting.
 You want to keep your learner's attention.
 And one way to get a head start is to use themes built into Captivate 7 here.
 We're going to explore them now.
 As we continue working with our KinetEco Orientation project that we started in the previous movie.
 If you've jumped to this movie you need to get caught up go to the chapter two folder of your exercise files.
 And open up KEOrientation0202 and you'll have what I have.
 We're going to leave this here for a second and start a new project.

 Because we can apply themes to existing projects or we can apply themes to new projects on the fly.
 Let's go up to File, down to New Project and we'll click Blank Project.
 Cmd+N is the keyboard shortcut here on the Mac, Ctrl+N on a PC.
 We'll just leave the default size of our project.
 I'm using the 16 by 9 aspect ratio, 1280 x 720 and click OK.
 So as you start any new project, something called the Themes panel will pop up across the top.

 Not only does it give you the ability to select from preset themes designed for you.
 But you'll also see the current theme that is selected by default and that is the white theme.
 We saw that with our previous project as as well.
 But from here, if we wanted to, we can apply a new theme before we even get started.
 And as you hover over them, you'll see the name at the top.
 Black and white, for example or Blackboard.
 Let's go over here to this one here called Clouds.
 We'll give it a click, you'll see a warning message that you are about to override any object styles or properties that you may have applied.